 - Proteins are long chains of amino acids, which are essential molecules for all metabolic processes.

 - When you don’t eat a range of high-protein foods, you become at risk of deficiencies in certain amino acids, which can result in many health issues, including low energy, mood swings, difficulty losing weight, poor sleep, low immunity and unstable blood sugar levels.

 - What foods are high in protein?
-Some of the best high-protein foods include grass-fed beef, organic chicken, lentils, wild-caught salmon, black beans, natto, eggs, yogurt, goat cheese, almonds and protein powder made from bone broth, whey, peas and hemp seeds.
+Some of the best high-protein foods you can find include grass-fed beef, organic chicken, lentils, wild-caught salmon, black beans, natto, eggs, yogurt, goat cheese, almonds, and protein powder made from bone broth, whey, peas and hemp seeds.

 - For people who don’t eat animal products, there are plenty of plant-based protein options, including nuts, seeds, beans, leafy greens and grains like quinoa.

 - To follow a high-protein diet, eat 50 percent of your body weight in grams of protein per day.
 If you’re on a muscle-building diet or looking to burn fat, consume about 70 percent of your body weight in grams of protein.

 Get FREE Access!

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!

 metabolism & healing